davidosomething/dotfiles/vim/README.md

 - Using `pyenv`, install python 3+.
 - Set up a virtualenv using `pyenv-virtualenv`: `pyenv virtualenv neovim3`
 - Activate the virtualenv `pyenv activate neovim3`
-- `pip install neovim` in the virtualenv
-- `pip install jedi` for python completion while still in the virtualenv
+- `pip install pynvim` in the virtualenv
 - You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.
 - `:UpdateRemotePlugins` if installing/upgrading python-based plugins
 - `:CheckHealth` to see if the python3 setup and plugins are working. iTerm should use xterm-256color-italic terminfo if the backspace message is there.

-### Ruby Settings

-- Not used for anything right now.
-- Using `chruby` install and use a ruby.
-- Install the `neovim` gem
-- `:CheckHealth` to see if Neovim can find the gem.

 ### JavaScript Settings